How to file a Michigan annual report

 Required information

-The specific information required for your annual report depends on your entity type, but certain universal requirements apply to all businesses.
-This includes:
+The specific information required depends on your entity type, but certain universal requirements apply to all businesses:

 • Current registered agent name and Michigan street address

-• Principal business address (cannot be a P.O.
+• Registered office address (cannot be a P.O.
 Box)

 Entity-specific requirements include:

-• Corporations: Names and addresses of all current officers and directors, business purpose statement, number of authorized shares (for foreign corporations), and signature of authorized officer with title
+• Corporations: names and addresses of all current officers and directors, registered office address, and resident agent information, and signature of authorized officer with title

-• Professional LLCs: All LLC requirements plus certification that members and managers maintain proper professional licenses, additional professional licensing information
+• Professional LLCs: all LLC requirements plus names and addresses of all members and managers, and certification that members and managers maintain proper professional licenses per MCL 450.4909

-Michigan accepts electronic signatures for online filings and does not require wet-ink signatures for paper submissions.
+Michigan accepts electronic signatures for online filings, governed by the Michigan Uniform Electronic Transactions Act (UETA 2000) and implemented via the MiLogin authentication framework.
 The person signing must have legal authority to act on behalf of the entity and should include their printed name and title with the signature.

 Failing to file your Michigan annual report triggers escalating penalties that can ultimately result in administrative dissolution and loss of your business's legal status.
 This immediately leads to:

-• Administrative proceedings: After two consecutive years of non-filing, LARA initiates dissolution
+• Administrative proceedings: after two consecutive years of non-filing, LARA initiates dissolution for domestic corporations; foreign corporations face certificate of authority revocation after just one year under the Business Corporation Act

-If you remain uncompliant, you risk the following long-term consequences:
+If you remain noncompliant, you risk the following long-term consequences:

 • Loss of business name protection and exclusive use rights

-• Contract enforceability issues due to a lack of legal standing
+• Contract enforceability issues due to lack of legal standing

 • Banking and lending complications